delftwaves/swash-docs/docs/getting_started/tuto1/index.rst

 The ``PRINT`` file contains the echo of the input, information concerning the parameters used, possible warning and errors, etc.
 The other file contains the actual model results of the simulation.

-In addition, the container has prepared two other files for you related to post processing: a Matlab file called ``mkplot.m`` and a Jupyter notebook ``mkplot.ipynb``.
+In addition, the container has prepared two other files for you related to post processing: a Matlab file called ``mkplot.m`` and a Jupyter Notebook ``mkplot.ipynb``.

+.. _step6:

 step 6: post processing
 -----------------------